iiasa/message-ix-models/doc/global/energy/resource/bioenergy.rst

 Biomass Resources
 ======================
-Biomass energy is another potentially important renewable energy resource in the MESSAGE model.
+Biomass energy is another potentially important renewable energy resource in the |MESSAGEix| model.
 This includes both commercial and non-commercial use.
 Commercial refers to the use of bioenergy in, for example, power plants or biofuel refineries, while non-commercial refers to the use of bioenergy for residential heating and cooking, primarily in rural households of today’s developing countries.
-Bioenergy potentials are derived from the GLOBIOM model and enter |name| through the land-use emulator (see :ref:`emulator`).
+Bioenergy potentials are derived from the GLOBIOM model and enter |MESSAGEix| through the land-use emulator (see :ref:`emulator`).
 For the emulator, GLOBIOM is run at seven biomass price levels, ranging up to 68 $2005/GJ, chosen so that the range covers the full biomass potential in every region.
-Each run yields a complete land-use pathway, with land cover, agricultural and forestry production and land-use emissions alongside the biomass available to the energy system at that price, and the emulator carries all of these into |name|.
+Each run yields a complete land-use pathway, with land cover, agricultural and forestry production and land-use emissions alongside the biomass available to the energy system at that price, and the emulator carries all of these into |MESSAGEix|.
 The biomass component of these pathways gives the regional biomass supply curves for each narrative, shown at the global aggregate level for the year 2100 in :numref:`fig-beavail` (a) across the five SSP narratives and the LED variant.